Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 ==============

 Version 2.0 of the Variant Effect Predictor script (VEP) constitutes a complete overhaul of both the script and the API behind it.
-Here follows a summary of the
+It requires at least version 62 of the Ensembl API to function.
+Here follows a summary of the changes:
-changes:

 - support for SIFT, PolyPhen and Condel non-synonymous predictions in human